On Typesetting Engines: A Programmer's Perspective

 CJK Typesetting is Complicated

-Typesetting for CJK (opens in a new tab) (Chinese, Japanese, and Korean) languages is generally considered to be more complicated than Indo-European languages.
-Here is a classic discussion (opens in a new tab) from the koreader (opens in a new tab) project.
+Typesetting for CJK (Chinese, Japanese, and Korean) languages is generally considered to be more complicated than Latin script languages.
+Here is a classic discussion from the koreader project.
 There are several reasons for this.

 - Requirements for Chinese Text Layout 中文排版需求